|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 15, 1944 at 12:20pm

 Built by Consolidated at San Diego.
 Delivered to the U. S. Army Air Force (USAAF) as B-24J-170-CO Liberator serial number 44-40555 with natural aluminum finish.
-Ferried overseas via Hickam Field to the South Pacific.
+Ferried overseas via Hickam Field to then across the Pacific to the South Pacific (SOPAC).

 Ten minutes before reaching the target, the formation was intercepted with a attacking Zero from 2 o'clock high.
 After the attack, B-24J 42-73119 was seen to fall off to the left and come down directly on top of this B-24.
 Both bombers burst into flames hanging together for several seconds before breaking up.